 Psychology of where you sit in a classroom

-When it comes to selecting a seat in class, several factors come into play.
+When it comes to selecting a seat in the class, several factors come into play.

 Psychology is a significant determinant of where students choose to sit.
 Some students may prefer sitting in the front row to be closer to the teacher and feel more engaged in the lesson.